-- Where building work is taking place to make empty homes habitable. - Where the empty property is attached to and accessed via a business premises and does not have a separate entrance, for example a flat over a shop where access to the flat is through the shop. - Where a new owner buys a long-term empty property and must pay a premium straight away without any allowance given to get the property ready for occupation.

-Should it choose to do so the Council can include its own classes of exceptions to a premium.
-If a case does not fall into one of the statutory or Newport specific exceptions an appeal would need to be made and considered under the existing discretionary relief policy.
+- Where building work is taking place to make empty homes habitable. - Where the empty property is attached to and accessed via a business premises and does not have a separate entrance, for example a flat over a shop where access to the flat is through the shop. - Where a new owner buys a long-term empty property and must pay a premium straight away without any allowance given to get the property ready for occupation. - 2.3 For cases that do not fall into one of the statutory exception classes the Council can, should it wish to do so, include its own classes of exception to a premium.
+Owners with properties that do not fall into either the statutory or Newport specific exception classes may submit an appeal against a premium using the existing process for consideration under the Council's discretionary relief policy.